 Pastor Gary Houdek & his wife, Diane

 Gary has been the pastor of Golf Road Baptist Church since 2001.
 His wife Diane serves as our worship leader.
-Gary and Diane were married in June of 1983 and have four adult children: Zachary (Lisa), Kaley (Alex ), Emily (Alex), and Ashley (Brian), and two grandsons, Wyatt and Liam.
+Gary and Diane were married in June of 1983 and have four adult children: Zachary (Lisa), Kaley (Alex ), Emily (Alex), and Ashley (Brian), and three grandchildren, Wyatt, Liam and Natalie.
 Both Pastor Gary and Diane are natives of Minnesota.
 Pastor Gary became a Christian in 1985 at the age of 24, was licensed and ordained as a minister in 1989, and received his Masters degree at Southwestern Baptist Theological Seminary in 1996.
 He has served full-time on staff at churches in Florida and Tennessee before becoming the pastor of Golf Road Baptist Church.

 From Left to Right: Vic Johnson, Lester Brandon, Eric Saari, Ray Richardson, Tom Dittmer